Kotlin/dokka/docs/src/doc/docs/developer_guide/architecture/extension_points.md

     operator fun invoke(modules: List<DModule>, context: DokkaContext): List<DModule>
 }
 ```

+// TODO not true, may more now
 By default, three transformers are created:

 * `DocumentableVisibilityFilter` that, depending on configuration, filters out all private members from declared packages
 * `ActualTypealiasAdder` that handles Kotlin typealiases
 * `ModuleAndPackageDocumentationTransformer` that creates documentation content for models and packages itself

 ### Merging